 SHSAT Tutoring

-At the conclusion of each one-on-one session, our instructors compose a report that provides a summary of the session including successes, challenges, expectations going forward, specific notes about progress, and homework.
-If parents have feedback or a suggestion about the next session, they can simply reply to the session report and our director will follow-up with the instructor.
-Session reports are a valuable communication tool that allows parents to stay informed and involved without having to speak to their child following each session, which can sometimes exacerbate anxiety.
+At the conclusion of each one-on-one session, instructors provide a written report outlining progress, challenges, expectations for upcoming work, and assigned homework.
+Parents may reply directly to these reports with questions or comments and our director will coordinate with the instructor and follow up with the parent.
+Session reports are a valuable communication tool that allow parents to stay informed and involved without placing additional pressure on students, which can sometimes exacerbate anxiety.

 Why is the SHSAT such a big deal?